kcufford/portfolio/README.md

 | [home page](https://cmustudent.github.io/tswd-portfolio-templates/) | [visualizing debt](visualizing-government-debt) | [critique by design](critique-by-design) | [final project I](final-project-part-one) | [final project II](final-project-part-two) | [final project III](final-project-part-three) |

 # Portfolio
-This is my public portfolio for Telling Stories with Data at CMU | Spring 2024
+This is my public portfolio for Telling Stories with Data at CMU - Spring 2024

 # About me
 Name: Kelly Ufford
 Pronouns: She/Her
 Education: Master of Entertainment Industry Management (MEIM) at Carnegie Mellon University
+Hobbies: Hiking, kayaking, baking, watching movies/tv, video games

 I have always been captivated by the art of storytelling.
 I found a love for theatre at the age of 10 and went on to receive a BFA in Musical Theatre at Ball State University.
 I worked professionally as an actor after graduating, eventually moving to Seattle.
 When not performing, I worked part-time as a receptionist for Freestone Capital Management, a wealth management and investments firm.
 During the COVID-19 pandemic, my part-time receptionist job turned into a full-time Operations Associate role, and I had the opportunity to learn the business of the financial services industry from the ground up.
 This experience allowed me to wear many hats, with my role spanning event planning, marketing analysis and content creation, and support on projects to improve operational efficiency.